Cleveland railroad history: Norfolk Southern

 The Norfolk Southern system through Cleveland was fairly lean, consisting only of the former Nickel Plate mainline with some industry along the route.
 NS did not run any trains on the former Wheeling line, and sold the line to the new Wheeling and Lake Erie in 1990.
 The NS mainline through Lakewood, Ohio was the site of a heated battle between the railroad and the city over noise complaints.
 Lakewood features a large number of level grade crossings in very close proximity, each requiring a locomotive horn sounding.
 Through the 1990s, traffic levels dropped off, and then rebounded.
 The rebound in traffic caused alarm from citizens living near the tracks.
 Congressional representatives stepped in, and numerous ideas were floated to alleviate the complaints of the community.
 Ideas included increasing crossing safety to allow for horn-exempt crossings, and even fleet scheduling of trains to avoid excessive nighttime trains.
 The discussions continued well into the late 1990s, when the discussion about the Conrail breakup began.
-As a condition of the breakup, Norfolk Southern received the former New York Central Chicago Line from the downtown Cleveland drawbridge to points west.
+As a condition of the breakup, Norfolk Southern received the former New York Central Chicago Line from just east of the downtown Cleveland drawbridge to Chicago.
 Using an upgraded interchange track between the Nickel Plate main and the former Big Four at a location known as Cloggsville, NS was able to route a majority of its trains off the Nickel Plate and therefore avoided the city of Lakewood, much to the relief of local citizens.

-During the Conrail breakup, Norfolk Southern received the former Pennsylvania Railroad mainline from Cleveland to Pittsburgh; the former New York Central mainline from the Cuyahoga River drawbridge west to Chicago; the Big Four mainline from DK Tower on the south side of downtown Cleveland to the connection with the Cleveland Short Line just east of Rockport Yard, which was also given to NS, and the former Erie mainline known to Conrail as the Randall Secondary.
+During the Conrail breakup, Norfolk Southern bought the former Pennsylvania Railroad mainline from Cleveland to Pittsburgh; the former New York Central mainline from the Cuyahoga River drawbridge west to Chicago; the Big Four mainline from DK Tower on the south side of downtown Cleveland to the connection with the Cleveland Short Line just east of Rockport Yard, which was also given to NS, and the former Erie mainline known to Conrail as the Randall Secondary.
 NS also received trackage rights over the Cleveland Short Line from the Harvard Connection west to Rockport Yard.

 In 2009, the Randall Secondary was leased to the Cleveland Commercial Railroad.
 Loads for customers are interchanged via the NS at the crossing and interchange track with the NS Cleveland Line.
 The Cleveland Commercial crews are based out of Glenwillow on the Wheeling and Lake Erie, but use a connection through a scrap dealer to transfer to the former Erie side of its operation.
+The CCR was sold to Omnitrax several years ago.